 Your feelings and actions stem from your perspective.
+And vice versa.
 This means that if you think in angry ways you will feel angry and act on it.
-It also means that your perspective on the value of anger changes the influences the how present it is in your life.
-So, should we accept our anger or try to move beyond it?
-One of the world's leading philosophers, Martha Nussbaum, argues a compelling case that anger is bad for our lives and that there is a better option.
+And that if you think in non-angry ways you are less likely to be angry.
+This give us the freedom, to some degree, to ask whether we should accept our anger, or try to move beyond it.
+One of the world's leading philosophers, Martha Nussbaum, argues that anger is bad for our lives, that we should try to move beyond it and that there is a better way of being.

 Nussbaum starts by pointing out that emotions expresses attitudes.
-A lot of people assume that emotions are merely feelings, but in fact they are perspectives, which resonate in the body as sensations.
-To feel anger is to hold the opinion that some wrong has been done.
+A lot of people assume that emotions are merely feelings, but tht gets its wrong - they are also perspectives.
+You could say that an emotion is a perspective which has a feeling, bodily dimension.
+So to feel anger is feel something, but also to hold the opinion that some wrong has been done.
 Nussbaum says that anger expresses two kinds of opinion.
 One is focused on social status, on how another’s wrongdoing has lowered me socially (or lowered those I care about), for example by disrespecting me in front of others.
 The second tries to undo the wrong through payback, as though we can take back what was taken from us by inflicting a similar wound.

 Nussbaum assesses these two aspects of anger.
-She says that "status" anger is coherent as an attitude, but is morally questionable for it is narcissistic.
+She says that "status" anger is coherent as an attitude, but is morally questionable because it is narcissistic.
 It is rooted in egoism.
-The ideal we should strive for is to be less concerned what others think of us, to be more wise and self-possessed than that.
+The ideal we should strive for is to be less concerned what others think of us - to be more wise and self-possessed than that.

 Nussbaum then turns to "payback" anger, and shows that it contains the opposite flaw: it is morally more worthy - we want to right the wrong that was done - and yet it is incoherent: two wrongs do not make a right.
 An eye for an eye will not restore your sight.